top of page

 What Do Physiotherapists Treat?

-Physiotherapists (physical therapists) are healthcare professionals that work with patients to help them manage pain, improve their mobility, and help them with their motor functions.
-Most people know about physical therapy treatment for after surgeries or accidents and things like that.
+Physiotherapists (physical therapists) are healthcare professionals that work with people who are ill or injured to help them manage pain, improve their mobility, and help them with their motor functions.
+Most people know about physical therapy treatment for after you have surgery or an accident and things like that.
 But did you know that they can also help address lower back pain?

 The human spine is a complicated system of spinal vertebrae, discs, joints, ligaments, and muscles.
 Physiotherapists are highly skilled and licensed professionals who have extensive knowledge of the body and can work with people on personalized rehabilitation programs to resolve low back pain.